all-out/guides/_guides/creating-content.md

 Even if you don't find any PvP content while scanning, you will at least get rewarded by PvE stuff like juicy relics.

 If you are doing sites that have been scanned down by somebody else in the corp, it's nice to drop him a tip.
 Just check who created the bookmark.

-If you are scanning always edit the sigs in vippy.
-Helps everybody a lot.
-Thanks.
-See [All-Out's Guide to Vippy.](http://all-out.github.io/guides/scanning-vippy/)